Week 8 NFL Power Rankings (Teams 32–17)

 29. Miami Dolphins (1–6)

-Miami's offense never found its rhythm in a 31–6 loss against Cleveland.
-Running back De’Von Achane displayed moments of brilliance with several long runs, but critical turnovers from Tua Tagovailoa extinguished any chance of momentum.
-In the absence of Tyreek Hill, the Dolphins’ aerial attack appears disoriented, and their season is in danger of slipping away.
+Miami’s offense couldn’t find its rhythm in a 31–6 loss to Cleveland.
+Running back De’Von Achane showed flashes of brilliance with several long runs, but turnovers from Tua Tagovailoa killed any momentum.
+Without Tyreek Hill, the Dolphins’ passing game looks lost, and their season is slipping away.

 28. Baltimore Ravens (1–5)